element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 *   Act in a way that is in violation of our [Code of Conduct]({{ code_of_conduct_uri }}) in rooms that are part of the Matrix community ([+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org)).

-*   Violate the rights of New Vector or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
+*   Violate the rights of Element or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.

 Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
 Element. offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, the {{ their_server_name }} service or another third-party service.
 You agree that you will not hold Element. responsible or liable with respect to the third-party services.